w3c-ccg/w3c-ccg.github.io/create_repo.md

-# Creating a DDC work item
+# Creating a CCG work item

 - Create the repo:
     - If a repo exists, ask the current owner to transfer over the repo to the CCG github org